VladSarm/acrobot-backstepping-control/README.md

 The Acrobot system consists of two links connected in a chain, with one end fixed.
 Only the joint between the two links is actuated.
 The challenge is to swing up the Acrobot from its initial downward hanging position to an upright balanced position using only the torque applied at the middle joint.

 **Control Strategy:**
-1. **Energy-Based Control**: Initially swings up the Acrobot by regulating its total energy
+1. **Backstepping Control**: Initially swings up the Acrobot by regulating its total energy
 2. **PD Control**: Takes over near the upright position for stabilization

 ## 🚀 Quick Start